Trigger Optimization and Event Classification for Dark Matter Searches in the CYGNO Experiment Using Machine Learning: Conclusions

 \section{Conclusions}

 We summarized two complementary ML approaches for CYGNO with minimal supervision.
 A pedestal-trained anomaly-detection pipeline enables fast ROI selection from sparsely populated megapixel images, retaining $(93.0\pm0.2)\%$ of reconstructed signal intensity while discarding $(97.8\pm0.1)\%$ of image area at $\sim25$~ms/frame, providing a realistic baseline for online data reduction.
-In parallel, a weakly supervised CWoLa classifier trained only on mixed AmBe and standard samples learns NR-like topologies directly from data.
-A data-driven signal fraction $\alpha=(32.0\pm0.9)\%$ defines a theoretical AUC ceiling of $(0.660\pm0.005)$, and the observed performance approaches this limit while isolating a high-score population with compact, near-circular morphologies consistent with nuclear recoils.
-Together, these results support an ML-assisted path toward scalable online selection and recoil identification in next-generation CYGNO optical TPC stages.
+In parallel, a weakly supervised CWoLa classifier trained on mixed AmBe and standard samples learns NR-like topologies directly from data.
+A data-driven signal fraction $\alpha=(32.0\pm0.9)\%$ sets a theoretical AUC ceiling of $(0.660\pm0.005)$, and the observed performance approaches this limit while isolating compact, near-circular NR-like events.
+Together, these results support an ML-assisted path toward scalable online selection in next-generation CYGNO optical TPCs and, at the level of underlying methodology, more broadly applicable strategies for rare-signal localization and weakly supervised learning in other dark-matter searches.

 \paragraph{Acknowledgements}

 This project has received fundings under the European Union’s Horizon 2020 research and innovation program from the European Research Council (ERC) grant agreement No. 818744 and is supported by the Italian Ministry of Education, University and Research through the project PRIN: Progetti di Ricerca di Rilevante Interesse Nazionale “Zero Radioactivity in Future experiment” (Prot.
 2017T54J9J).
 A. Messina has also been supported by the PNRR MUR project PE0000013–FAIR.